jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - Edit transformers: Opens a new window of the markdownCode editor in plugin-mode, using the specified project path.
 Calls the function `window.electron.openPluginEditor(folderService.plugins)`.
     - Disabled when `window.electron.isPluginMode == true`.
   - Active entry point: A dropdown list populated with the names of transformers found in `cybertronService.entryPoints`.
 The selected item in the dropdown list is from `cyberTronService.activeEntryPoint`.
 This field is updated whenever the selection changes in the dropdown list.
-# MarkdownCode > services > transformers > plugin-renderer service
-- The plugin-renderer service translates a plugin definition into a javascript module.
-- It is used to build plugin transformers that can be loaded and used by the application.
-- The plugin-renderer service inherits from the transformer-base service and has the following constructor parameters:
-  - name: 'plugin renderer'
-  - dependencies: ['constants']
-  - isJson: false
-- During construction, the plugin-renderer service sets `this.constantsService` to `this.dependencies[0]`.
-- The plugin-renderer service has the following functions:
-  - `saveFile(key, content)`: saves the content to a file with a specific file name and returns the file path.
-  - `cleanResult(content)`: removes code block markdown from the content and returns the cleaned content.
-  - `renderResult(fragment)`: builds a message using the fragment, sends a request to GPTService, cleans the result, saves it to a file, and returns the file path.
-  - `buildMessage(fragment)`: builds a message using the fragment and returns the result and a list containing the fragment key.
 # MarkdownCode > services > transformers > plugin-list renderer service
 - The plugin-list renderer service generates a file that contains all the plugins that need to be loaded.
 - It is used to inform the application about which files to load for the transformer-plugins.